The Struggle of Parenting Teenagers: Part Two

 When should you be concerned about child behavior problems in your home?

 We all have our moments of “cringe-worthy” behaviors.
 We say things we later regret or lie to get out of awkward situations.
 When we consider how difficult it is to control our own behaviors, just think of what a child goes through – with a brain that is still developing, and lacking the maturity and experience to understand all the consequences of negative behaviors.
+Huntington Beach Christian Counseling can help guide both children and parents through these challenges with effective strategies and support.

 Even children who are usually well behaved may encounter a situation where they are so overcome by emotion that they “lose it” and engage in inappropriate behaviors.
 This is especially true of very young children whose emotions are still in the early stages of development.